jinfeijoy/NLP/2023_nlp_academy/Session2.md

   * Benchmarking: relevance judgments (is this document relevant to the query? rel(q,d) = 0/1
   * Precision: relevant docs returned/results returned
   * Recall: relevant docs returned / relevant docs in collection
+  * Reciprocal Rank: RR(R, q) = 1/rank(i)
+  * Average Precision: precision when relevant doc returned / # relevant docs in collection
+  * Graded relevance judgments: how relevant is this document to the query
+  * DCG: how relevant/how early
+  * nDCG: DCG / ideal DCG (sorted by relevance)

 ## How to deal with long documents